evgenyb/evgenyb.github.io/_posts/2020-10-29-blue-green-azure-front-door.md

 ![logo](/images/2020-10-29-logo.png)

-If you use Azure API Management and want to adapt blue-green deployment or provisioning model, APIM has functionality that allows you implement a [canary traffic orchestration](https://borzenin.com/apim-canary-policy/) at the policy level.
+If you use Azure API Management and want to adapt blue-green deployment or provisioning model, APIM has functionality that allows you to implement a [canary traffic orchestration](https://borzenin.com/apim-canary-policy/) at the policy level.
-Here is the typical scenario how it works:
+Here is a typical scenario for how it works:

-* you have an active version of your infrastructure provisioned and deployed to, for instance, `blue` slot
+* you have an active version of your infrastructure provisioned and deployed to a slot that we will call the `blue` slot
-* you introduce the new version of your infrastructure and deploy it into the `green` slot
+* you introduce a new version of your infrastructure and deploy it into a new slot - the `green` slot
-* you configure APIM to send, let's say 10% of the traffic to the `green` slot
+* you configure APIM to send some small percentage (let's say 10%) of the traffic to the `green` slot
-* you monitor logs and if all looks good, you increase the percentage to, let's say 50%
+* you monitor logs and if all looks good, you increase the percentage to 50%
 * eventually you switch all 100% of the traffic to the `green` slot and decommission the `blue` one

 That works fine, but sometimes you want to test your new version (in the example above that's the `green` slot) before you open traffic even for canary testing.
 How do you do this?

-The simplest solution is to enrich requests by adding extra header with information about which `slot` we want to redirect traffic to.
+The easiest solution is to enrich requests by adding extra header with information about which `slot` we want to redirect traffic to.
 Let's call this header `Redirect-To` with supported values `blue` or `green`.
 With this header added to the request, you can implement APIM policy and route the requests to the backend specified at the `Redirect-To` header.

 If you are lucky and have control of your system consumers, you can enrich requests at the client side, but more often than not, you can't do this and then the question is what options are available?